 In recent years, some consumers have opted for self-monitored home security systems.
-But nearly 24 million households—or twelve times more—have a professionally monitored security system.
+But nearly 32% of all households have a professionally monitored security system.

 There's a good reason for that: when modern DIY home security systems leverage the additional benefits of professional monitoring, families are safer, have an enhanced sense of control, and can better benefit from emerging smart-home technologies.
 In this article, we explain why that’s the case—and explore how two plans from Frontpoint make the most of what monitoring has to offer.